Cisplatin/Grandmaster/README.md

 # Grandmaster

 Grandmaster is a chess application written in C++.
+This implementation includes features such as exporting the PGN of a game, and saving players and their ELO rating.

-Still a work in progress.
+Grandmaster is currently a work in progress.

-## Features
+## Commands

 ```Bash
 # Main commands: